 How do you store leftover crockpot applesauce?

-Keep the applesauce in the fridge for up to 5 days.
+Keep the applesauce in the fridge for up to 5 days, in an airtight container or mason jar.
 After that the flavor really goes downhill.

 Yes, it freezes beautifully!
-Store in an airtight container for up to two months.
+Store in a freezer-safe container for up to two months.
 When ready to enjoy, thaw in the fridge the night before you want it again.

 What kind of crockpot should you use?